 If you consider that the brain performs this task by way of synapses, then we can consider this network as a set of neural synapses working together and producing intentionality (intellectual states).

 For example, if you want to know what your nose would smell when you are hungry, you have to make it do some computation about hunger and smell (that is what we call “consciousness”).

 You can think of it as you have a conversation with your brain and it tells you what to smell.

 4) Consciousness as a phase change

-Consciousness may also be theorized also a phase change (this is what you would call a “phase” in physics).
+Consciousness may also be theorized as a phase change (this is what you would call a “phase” in physics).
 When water goes from ice to liquid and back, it performs work (this is called “freezing and boiling”).
 When we perceive an object, we perform some computation on that object.

 This produces an output (consciousness) which represents the result of that computation.
 In other words, consciousness is the output of some process.
-It’s not the input because we don’t need to perceive anything in order for us to have consciousness.
+It’s not the input because we don’t need to perceive anything for us to have consciousness.